-In an interview with BJP-online Weems reflects on her work on show at Scotiabank CONTACT Photography Festival – the strategies she employs and the subjects she explores
+In an interview with BJP-online Weems reflects on her practice – the strategies she employs and the subjects she explores

-The themes explored, and strategies employed, throughout the two main exhibitions run through Weems’s three installations displayed in distinct locations across Toronto.
+The themes explored, and strategies employed, throughout the two main exhibitions, ran through Weems’s three installations displayed in distinct locations across Toronto.
 “Together, they give you a sense and breadth of my work,” she says.
-Anointed (2018), a banner at 460 King Street, features a portrait of Mary J. Blige cast in red and overlaid with white text spelling out the piece’s title.
+Anointed (2018), a banner that was installed at 460 King Street, features a portrait of Mary J. Blige cast in red and overlaid with white text spelling out the piece’s title.
 Originally commissioned for W Magazine, the image celebrates the success and resilience of an artist who has faced myriad personal and societal challenges.
-A selection of images from her series Slow Fade to Black, 2010, are on show at Metro Hall.
+A selection of images from her series Slow Fade to Black, 2010, was on show at Metro Hall.
 In these, Weems obscures images of historically significant black female singers from the last century through blurring and the application of tinted hues.
 In doing so, she alludes to these artists’ ‘slow fade to black’ — their disappearance from collective American memory, in part due to the colour of their skin.

-Across the street, at the TIFF Bell Lightbox on King Street West, two works from Weems’s 2016 series Scenes and Takes stand at street level.
+Across the street, at the TIFF Bell Lightbox on King Street West, two works from Weems’s 2016 series Scenes and Takes stood at street level.
 Situating herself in the frame, back to the camera, Weems’ invites us into deserted television sets, encouraging us to consider the role of black women in popular culture.
 “So again, these are poetic and beautiful with this tongue-in-cheek narrative that is a kind of cultural examination,” she explains.
-“In that way, I think the work remains remarkably consistent even though it is spun out across a number of different platforms.”
+“In that way, the work remains remarkably consistent even though it is spun out across a number of different platforms.”

 Today, images of violence and discrimination are inescapable.
 They force us to confront difficult issues while simultaneously desensitising us to them.
 Weems has forgone this pictorial vocabulary.
 She continues to reinvent the photographic medium and in doing so offers a new vantage point on the themes explored.
 “Great literary figures are great literary figures because they bring us a powerful social narrative in a form that we all see ourselves,” she reflects.
 “I am hoping that might be the case, or can be the case, with the work that I make.”